-- 140. On the evening of the Resurrection, Jesus gave the disciples the salvific gift of his peace and made them sharers in His mission.
+140. On the evening of the Resurrection, Jesus gave the disciples the salvific gift of His peace and made them sharers in His mission.
 His peace represents the fullness of life, harmony with God, with sisters and brothers, and with creation.
 His mission is to proclaim the Reign of God, offering to every person, without exception, the mercy and love of the Father.
 The subtle gesture that accompanies the words of the Risen One recalls what God did in the beginning.
-Now, in the Upper Room, with the breath of the Spirit, the new creation begins: a people of missionary disciples is born. - 141.
-The Holy People of God require proper formation so that they can witness to the joy of the Gospel and grow in the practice of synodality: first of all, in the freedom of sons and daughters of God in following Jesus Christ, contemplated in prayer and recognised in those who are poor.
+Now, in the Upper Room, with the breath of the Spirit, the new creation begins: a People of missionary disciples is born.

+141. The holy People of God require proper formation so that they can witness to the joy of the Gospel and grow in the practice of synodality: first of all, in the freedom of sons and daughters of God in following Jesus Christ, contemplated in prayer and recognised in those who are poor.
 Synodality implies a profound vocational and missionary awareness, the source of a renewed way of living ecclesial relations and new dynamics regarding participation.
 It also means adopting the practice of ecclesial discernment and a culture of ongoing evaluation.
 These cannot come about unless accompanied by focused formation processes.
-Formation in synodality and the Church's synodal style will make people aware that the gifts received in Baptism should be put to use for the good of all: they cannot be hidden or remain unused. - 142.
-The formation of missionary disciples begins with and is rooted in Christian Initiation.
-In each person's journey of faith, there is an encounter with many people, groups and small communities that have helped foster their relationship with the Lord and in the communion of the Church: parents and family members, godparents, catechists and educators, liturgical leaders and those providing charitable services, deacons, priests and that of the bishop himself.
-Many of these people have made an impression on us.
-Sometimes, unfortunately, once the journey of Initiation is over, the bond with the community weakens, and formation becomes neglected.
-Becoming missionary disciples of the Lord is not, however, something achieved once and for all.
-It demands continuous conversion, growing in love "to the measure of the fullness of Christ" (Eph 4:13) and being open to the gifts of the Spirit for a living and joyful witness of faith.
-This is why it is important to rediscover how the Sunday Eucharist is formative for Christians: "The fullness of our formation is conformation to Christ [...]: it is not a mental, abstract process, but rather one enabling us to become Him" (Francis, Desiderio desideravi, 41).
-For many of the faithful, the Sunday Eucharist is their only contact with the Church: ensuring it is celebrated in the best possible manner, with particular regard to the homily and to the "active participation" (SC 14) of everyone is decisive for synodality.
+Formation in synodality and the Church's synodal style will make people aware that the gifts received in Baptism should be put to use for the good of all: they cannot be hidden or remain unused.

+142. The formation of missionary disciples begins with and is rooted in Christian Initiation.
+In each person's journey of faith, there is an encounter with many people, groups and small communities that have helped foster their relationship with the Lord and introduce them in the communion of the Church: parents and family members, godparents, catechists and educators, liturgical leaders and those providing charitable services, Deacons, Priests and the Bishop himself.
+Sometimes, once the journey of Initiation is over, the bond with the community weakens, and formation becomes neglected.
+However, becoming missionary disciples of the Lord is not something achieved once and for all.
+It demands continuous conversion, growing in love "to the measure of the full stature of Christ" (Eph 4:13) and being open to the gifts of the Spirit for a living and joyful witness of faith.
+This is why it is important to rediscover how the Sunday Eucharist is formative for Christians: "The full extent of our formation is our conformation to Christ [...]: it does not have to do with an abstract mental process, but with becoming Him" (DD 41).
+For many of the faithful, the Sunday Eucharist is their only contact with the Church: ensuring it is celebrated in the best possible manner, with particular regard to the homily and to the "active participation" (SC 14) of everyone, is decisive for synodality.
 In the Mass, we experience synodality coming to life in the Church as a grace received from above.
 This precedes the synodality that comes about as the result of our own efforts.
 Under the presidency of one and thanks to the ministry of a few, all can participate at the twofold table of the Word and the Bread.
 The gift of communion, mission and participation - the three cornerstones of synodality - is realised and renewed in every Eucharist.